Steven Van Zandt: Record label

 In December 2004, Van Zandt launched his own record label, Wicked Cool Records.

 The first album released by Wicked Cool was Fuzz for the Holidays by Davie Allan and the Arrows, released on December 14, 2004.
 The first set of records released by Wicked Cool also included new albums from Underground Garage favorites the Charms, the Chesterfield Kings and the Cocktail Slippers; and CBGB Forever, a tribute to the famous, now-defunct venue.
 The label continues to release new albums from the next generation of garage rockers including the Cocktail Slippers as well as volumes of Little Steven's Underground Garage presents The Coolest Songs in the World, a compilation of selected songs from the Underground Garage radio show's popular feature, the "Coolest Song in the World This Week".
 In 2007, the label signed The Launderettes.
 The label's first Halloween and Christmas themed compilations were released in 2008.
 Lost Cathedral is a subsidiary label of Wicked Cool Records and home to the band Crown of Thorns.

 Rock and Roll Forever Foundation

 In 2007, Van Zandt launched the non-profit Rock and Roll Forever Foundation and its TeachRock project, which creates K-12 national curriculum.
-TeachRock includes interdisciplinary, arts-driven materials designed to keep students engaged and in school.
-The initiative features lesson plans covering topics in social studies, general music, language arts, media studies, and more while aligning with national and state education standards.
-The material is available at no cost to educators.
+TeachRock includes interdisciplinary, arts-driven materials.
+The initiative features lesson plans covering topics in social studies, general music, language arts and media studies.